-Article 4 - The articles of a noncharitable company are not required to have objects.
+Article 4 - The articles of a non-charitable company are not required to have objects.
 However, a charitable company's articles must specifically restrict the company to only furthering charitable objects.

 Insert the purpose(s) for which the company has been formed.
 A charity's objects must be expressed in exclusively charitable terms.
 Guidance is available in Choosing and Preparing a Governing Document (CC22).
-The key elements to include are.

-the purpose itself (eg establishing and running a school)

-the people who can benefit, and if appropriate

-any geographic limits which may be needed to define the area of benefit.
+The key elements to include are the people who can benefit, and if appropriate any geographic limits which may be needed to define the area of benefit.
 This will not always be necessary.
 If you do include an area of benefit, it is common to define it by reference to a local government area, this has the advantage of clarity and simplicity, but can create problems if the area is subsequently altered or abolished.